Samos, the birthplace of Hera

 Samos, the Birthplace of Hera

-According to the legend, Hera was born on the stream of Imvrasos, in the south of the island.
+According to legend, Hera was born at the river Imvrasos, in the south of the island.

 Samos was also the home of the great mathematician Pythagoras.

 The temple of Hera, the Heraion, is one of the largest and most important temples of Ancient Greece.
 It was declared a World Heritage Site by UNESCO in 1992.

 The Tunnel of Eupalinos, a great engineering achievement

 The Tunnel of Eupalinos is one of the most important engineering achievements of antiquity.